sbu-fsl/Metis/README.md

 ### Machines

+***IMPORTANT TO AE REVIEWERS: Please message use as soon as possible with your ssh public keys, so you can use the machines we prepared for you.
+Thanks.***

-We have provided bare metal machines for AE reviewers.
-TODO
+We have provided bare metal Ubuntu machines from Chameleon Cloud for AE reviewers.
+We assume there are 3 reviewers.
+Each reviewer has a decidated machine, and there are three other machines for shared use.

+Those machines are listed below:

+- **Metis-inst-FAST24-AE1-U22**: Ubuntu 22.04 machine for AE reviewer 1 only.
+- **Metis-inst-FAST24-AE2-U22**: Ubuntu 22.04 machine for AE reviewer 2 only.
+- **Metis-inst-FAST24-AE3-U22**: Ubuntu 22.04 machine for AE reviewer 3 only.
+- **Metis-AE1-Swarm1**: shared Ubuntu 22.04 Swarm client machine 1 for all reviewers.
+- **Metis-AE1-Swarm2**: shared Ubuntu 22.04 Swarm client machine 2 for all reviewers.
+- **Metis-AE1-U20**: Ubuntu 20.04 machine for all reviewers to reproduce bugs.

+We recommend you reviwers to coordinate with each other to use the shared machines in a time-share fashion.
+The experiments on shared machines (i.e., Metis with distributed Swarm and bug finding) should not be run with multiple Metis processes on the same machine.
+If you want to have your decidated machine for all the experiments, please let us know and we will try to provide.

 Note that some experiments can take a long time.
 We recommend you to run experiments under `tmux` or `screen` so that you can detach the terminal without interrupting any running long experiment.
 I configured `tmux` using my [own config file](https://github.com/Yifei-Liu/yf-config-files/blob/master/.tmux.conf).
 Feel free to choose another one as you like.

 ### Kick-the-Tires - System Configuration and Test Run